xephora/Tech-Scripts-n-Goodies/SoLazyScriptz/Linux Basix/readme.md

 Remove a character and print column of characters awk -F \] '{print $1}' awk -F\@ '{print $1}'

+Remove lines with that have a specific character awk -F 'C' 'NF!=2' file
 ```

 ### gunzip